cocos-creator/docs-3d-deprecated/en/asset/compress-texture.md

 | ETC2 | Partially Supported | Not Supported | Not Supported | Supported Android  | Not Supported |
 | ASTC | Partially Supported  | Partially Supported | Not Supported | Partially Supported  | Mac Supported |

-By default, **Cocos Creator 3D** outputs the original image during build.
+By default, **Cocos Creator** outputs the original image during build.
 If you need to compress an image during the build process, you can select this image in the **Assets Panel** and then manage it in the **Inspector** to edit the compress texture format of the image.

 ![compress-texture](compress-texture/compress-texture.png)